Waterfowl

 Ardea purpurea

 Slightly smaller than the grey heron, it is infinitely more rare and very elusive, so sighting it is a cause for joy.
-In Extremadura it is very localized, being zones of breeding and therefore good places for its sighting the own city of Merida, the dam of Badajoz, the river ZĂșjar, the reservoir of Alqueva and the Almaraz lake.
+In Extremadura it is very localized, being zones of breeding and therefore good places for its sighting the own city of Merida, the dam of Badajoz, the river ZĂșjar, the reservoir of Alqueva and Almaraz lake.
 Although it’s one of the waterfowl of Extremadura more difficult to see, we can see it relatively often along Guadiana River.

 Squacco heron Ardeola ralloides